Updated: April 15, 2022

 What are Site, Browser, and Server Caches?

-It’s helpful to demystify what website, browser, and server caches are before breaking each of them down by their differences.
+It’s helpful to demystify what site, browser, and server caches are before breaking each of them down by their differences.
 Knowing what they are helps to make their differences more pronounced.

 What follows are details on each of these types of caches.

 What is a Site Cache (or Page Cache)?

-A website cache, or also known as an HTTP or page cache, is a system that temporarily stores data such as web pages, images, and similar media content when a web page is loaded for the first time.
+A site cache, or also known as an HTTP or page cache, is a system that temporarily stores data such as web pages, images, and similar media content when a web page is loaded for the first time.